Research

 • Byrd N, Conway P. Not all who ponder count costs: Arithmetic reflection predicts utilitarian tendencies, but logical reflection predicts both deontological and utilitarian tendencies.
 Cognition.
 2019.
 PMID: 31301587.

-1. We find opportunities to better communicate the science of implicit bias.
+4. We reveal opportunities to better communicate the science of bias.

 We continue to refine debates about implicit bias.
-For example, we clarify why we cannot yet conclude that implicit association tests measure something unconscious or unintentional (Byrd 2019) and how cognitive scientists often talk past one another or mislead the public (Byrd and Thompson 2022).
+For example, we show how we cannot yet conclude that implicit association tests measure something unconscious or unintentional (Byrd 2019) and how science communicators often talk past one another or mislead the public (Byrd and Thompson 2022).

 • Byrd N, Thompson M. Testing for implicit bias: Values, psychometrics, and science communication.
 Wiley Interdisciplinary Reviews of Cognitive Science.
 2022 Sep;13(5):e1612.
 PMID: 35671040.